-The Police is fully aware of the importance of constant learning process on gender equality, which starts already in the Police Academy, where topics on integration of gender equality and equal opportunities are incorporated in basic and mandatory Curriculum for all students, together with topics on Ethics and Human Rights.
-In 2022, six specialised lessons on gender equality and equal opportunities were conducted and were attended by 150 students.
+The Police is fully aware of the importance of constant learning process on Gender equality, which starts already in the Police Academy, where are topics on Integration of Gender equality and equal opportunities incorporated in basic and mandatory Curriculum for all students, together with topics on Ethics and Human Rights.
+During 2023, there were conducted 6 specialised lessons (workshops) on Gender equality and equal opportunities which were attended by 167 students.
+A member of the consultative body prepared a lecture on the integration of the principle of gender equality for managers as part of the "Leadership in the Police" training.

-While the Police is conducting Pre-Deployment training for police officers that shall be deployed overseas to peacekeeping missions, gender equality is as well incorporated into the Curriculum.
-However, we go even further and our goal is that each PO shall participate in specialized training, exclusively on gender equality.
-Police was, is and will remain in role of championing specialised training gender equality and gender mainstreaming in PKO, which is conducted annually since 2020 by POTC.
+While the Police is conducting Pre-Deployment training for police officers that shall be deployed overseas to peace keeping missions is Gender equality as well incorporated into the Curriculum.
+However, we go even further and our goal which is that each PO shall participate on specialized training, exclusively on Gender equality.
+Police was, is and will remain in role of championing specialised training Gender Equality and Gender Mainstreaming in PKO, which is conducted annually, since 2020 by POTC (Peace Operations Training Centre).
+In 2023 there were eleven (11) police officers trained on Gender equality training, among them two (2) female police officers.